See all chapters of A Guide to Solvency II.

 - The investment policy for the assets in an MA portfolio must principally be based on a buy-to-hold strategy, and any asset rebalancing in an MA portfolio is for the purposes of good risk management (e.g., changes in expectations of future asset cash flows).

-- Firms must (i) in their applications for MA treatment explain the process by which they will maintain an MA portfolio on an ongoing basis, and (ii) have a robust governance process around any extraction of surplus.
+- (Re)insurers must (i) in their applications for MA treatment explain the process by which they will maintain an MA portfolio on an ongoing basis, and (ii) have a robust governance process around any extraction of surplus.

 Ongoing MA compliance and changes to the MA portfolio

-- restructuring, mergers or disposals;
+- Restructuring, mergers or disposals.

-- the entry into new, or changes to existing, reinsurance and other risk transfer arrangements;
+- The entry into new, or changes to existing, reinsurance and other risk transfer arrangements.

-- changes to the scope of an MA portfolio, including the addition or removal of MA assets or liabilities and changes to the features of any MA asset or liability covered by the original application.
+- Changes to the scope of an MA portfolio, including the addition or removal of MA assets or liabilities and changes to the features of any MA asset or liability covered by the original application.

 Solvency II

-Where a firm:
+Where a (re)insurer:320

-- That applies the MA is no longer able to comply with the MA criteria, it must “immediately” (i) inform the PRA and (ii) take any necessary measures to restore compliance with the MA criteria as soon as possible.
+- That applies the MA is no longer able to comply with the MA criteria, it must “immediately” (i) inform the regulator and (ii) take any necessary measures to restore compliance with the MA criteria as soon as possible.

 PRA Approach

-- Firms must have appropriate processes in place to identify and investigate any potential breaches of the MA criteria “on a timely basis” and engage with the PRA as soon as possible where there is a risk that the MA criteria will be breached.
+- (Re)insurers must have appropriate processes in place to identify and investigate any potential breaches of the MA criteria “on a timely basis” and engage with the PRA as soon as possible where there is a risk that the MA criteria will be breached.

 PRA Approach